stant/jfileprocessorRest/README.md

 This is a short cut.
 It will run the script without a code window on the files you have selected.
 Most of the groovy scripts I include as examples write to the same file system-temp-folder/NewFile.txt so be sure to modify as needed.
 You can output to a window or a file as you want to.

+You can create Java Swing GUI windows to use in your groovy scripts.
+Put them into JfpLib.jar which gets loaded at startup.
+These scripts have good working example of how to call JFP java methods as needed to get files selected, etc...

 Here is an example groovy code file: